-Research and Innovation (R&I) have improved our world and our lives for many years and it will continue to transform our future.
-Nevertheless, at the same time that it brings a positive impact on societal development, R&I is socially, ethically and politically entangled and, as such, it can have potentially widespread, uncertain and unpredictable social effects.
-Since new R&I developments can generate a certain level of new risks and ethical dilemmas with impact on the citizens, several policy meetings and research groups, projects and networks around the world have highlighted the need to conceptualize and implement Responsible R&I.
+Research and Innovation (R&I) have improved our world and our lives, and all evidence suggests they will continue to transform our future.
+Nevertheless, although research and innovation bring about positive impacts on societal development, R&I is socially, ethically and politically entangled and, as such, it may have potentially widespread, uncertain and unpredictable social effects.

+Since R&I developments can generate a certain level of new risks and ethical dilemmas, with impact on citizens, several policy meetings, research groups, projects and networks around the world have highlighted the need to conceptualize and implement responsible R&I.

-The term "responsible development" was used for the first time already in 2003 in the US Act about nanotechnology development, and in Europe from 2009 by the Netherlands Organization for Scientific Research (NWO).
-As such, many efforts have been put in place worldwide for several years, leading up to the EU Programme for Research and Innovation 2014-2020 (Horizon 2020) approach called "Responsible Research and Innovation" (RRI).
-EU definition: cf: "Responsible research and innovation is an approach that anticipates and assesses potential implications and societal expectations with regard to research and innovation, with the aim to foster the design of inclusive and sustainable research and innovation."
+The term responsible development was first used back in 2003, in the US Act about nanotechnology development, and, from 2009, in Europe, by the Netherlands Organization for Scientific Research (NWO).
+Since then, many efforts have been put in place worldwide, leading to the EU Programme for Research and Innovation 2014-2020 (Horizon 2020) approach called Responsible Research and Innovation (RRI).
+EU definition: cf:

+Responsible research and innovation is an approach that anticipates and assesses potential implications and societal expectations concerning research and innovation, intending to foster the design of inclusive and sustainable research and innovation.

-RRI is an approach aiming at diminishing the gap between Science and Society which implies that societal actors (such as researchers, citizens, policy makers, companies and civil society organisations) work together in the whole research and innovation process in order to better align both the process and its outcomes with the values, needs and expectations of society.
+The RRI approach aims at diminishing the gap between science and society which implies that societal actors (such as researchers, citizens, policymakers, companies and civil society organisations) work together in the whole research and innovation process to better align both the process and its outcomes with the values, needs and expectations of society.
 RRI aims to promote the development of ethically acceptable, sustainable and socially desirable research and innovation outcomes.
-It is, from Horizon 2020 onwards, a guiding principle for the European Research Area.
+This has become, from Horizon 2020 onwards, a guiding principle for the European Research Area.